KunalLokhande99/end-to-end-project-Setup/README.md

 ```
-end to end project setup using vs code, git bash and shellscript and python.
+end to end project setup using vs code, git bash, shellscript and python.
 ```
 ```
 steps followed -